ifeelgoods/simple_acl/README.md

 When the access is refused to a given role, an `ExceptionUnauthorized` exception will be raised.
-Catch it to render/do whatever you want in this case (exemple with Rails):
+Catch it to render/do whatever you want in this case (example with Rails):

 ```ruby
 rescue_from ExceptionUnauthorized do